ejwillemse/BAN313/chapter1.md

 # 5) Calculate the p-value of our T-score using the `pt()` function.

-# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis
+# 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.

+# You can print whatever you need to view here.
+For advanced users, you can check if the answers make sense by using the t.test function.

 ```